janitha1205/probability-of-toss-a-coin/README.md

 Q2:

-probility of sucess at least 3 rolls
+probility of sucess at not more than 3 rolls

 p(X<=3) = p(X=1) + P(X=2) + P(X=3) = 0.16 + 0.14 + 0.116 = 0.316